-- Completion of a master's degree and prerequisite courses for the area of major emphasis is required.
+- 1. Completion of a master's degree and prerequisite courses for the area of major emphasis is required.
 Food service management prerequisites include food service management, quantity foods, management, general/normal nutrition, life cycle nutrition, and univariate statistics.
-Applied nutrition prerequisites include general, organic, and biochemistry, advanced nutrition, anatomy and physiology, food service management, and univariate statistics. - A minimum grade point average (GPA) of 3.5 on a 4.0 scale is required on previous graduate work. - 3.
+Applied nutrition prerequisites include general, organic, and biochemistry, advanced nutrition, anatomy and physiology, food service management, and univariate statistics. - 2.
+A minimum grade point average (GPA) of 3.5 on a 4.0 scale is required on previous graduate - 3.
 Submission of acceptable GRE scores is required. - A minimum of two years of professional experience in nutrition, food service management, or a related area is recommended. - 5.
-A current vita and a letter of application should be submitted to the coordinator of the Center for Nutrition and Food Systems.
-The letter of application should include career goals and reasons for pursuing the Doctor of Philosophy should state the intent to emphasize food service management, applied nutrition, or both, and should indicate how previous education and work experience have prepared the individual to pursue the Doctor of Philosophy. - Three letters of recommendation addressing professional competence and readiness for doctoral work should be sent directly to the Center for Nutrition and Food Systems. - 7.
-An interview must be scheduled with the graduate faculty in Nutrition and Food Systems. - 8.
-Applicants whose native language is not English must present a minimum TOEFL score of 550. - The application must be approved by the graduate faculty, the coordinator of the Center of Nutrition and Food Systems, and the dean of the College of Health. - Health
+A current vita and a letter of application should be submitted to the chair of the Department of Nutrition and Food Systems.
+The letter of application should include career goals and reasons for pursuing the Doctor of Philosophy, should state the intent to emphasize food service management, applied nutrition, or both, and should indicate how previous education and work experience have prepared the individual to pursue the Doctor of Philosophy. - 6.
+Three letters of recommendation addressing professional competence and readiness for doctoral work should be sent directly to the Department of Nutrition and Food Systems. - 7 An interview must be scheduled with the graduate faculty in Nutrition and Food Systems. - 8.
+Applicants whose native language is not English must present a minimum TOEFL score of 550. - 9.
+The application must be approved by the graduate faculty, the chair of the Department of Nutrition and Food Systems, and the dean of the College of Health.